RestoreMonarchyPlugins/UconomyXP/README.md

 # Uconomy XP
-Saves player experience to a json file and works as Uconomy.
+Saves players experience to a json file and works as Uconomy.

 ## Information
 * Plugin file name is `Uconomy.dll` and data is stored in `Rocket/Plugins/Uconomy/` directory